robertlemmen/raku-cucumis-sextus/README.md

 Note that the glue code regular expression has to match the substituted value, not the original one from the step text.

+## Other Languages

+If you want to write your feature files in your native language rather than in english, you can certianly do that by putting a language directive into the first line of your feature file:

+    # language: de
+    Funktionalität: Einfache Taschenrechner Operationen

+    Szenario: Eine Taste wird gedrueckt
+        Angenommen ich habe einen Taschenrechner
+        Und Ich habe die Taste 1 gedrueckt
+        Dann sollte der Bildschirm 1 anzeigen

+If you are able to speak a language with cool characters like chinese or thai, please get in touch, I need prettier examples!

 ## Feedback and Contact